Parker-Corbitt/Music_Visualizer/README.md

 ## Methodology

 This project treats loudness–amplitude behavior as a scalar field to be visualized through both isosurfaces and ray-marched volumes.
 Two distinct data representations feed a single unified rendering pipeline:

 ### Trend Mode (Aggregate Volume)

 Songs are grouped by decade.
 For each decade, audio features are computed and aggregated into a 3D scalar field.

 - **x-axis:** amplitude bin
 - **y-axis:** loudness metric
 - **z-axis:** decade index
 - **Hue:** dynamic range

 This produces a smooth volumetric field showing how loudness characteristics shift over long timescales.

 ### Song Mode (Individual Volumes)

 Each track is processed independently into its own 3D scalar field, normalizing the time axis so that songs of different lengths fit a fixed resolution.

-- **x-axis:** normalized time bin
+- **x-axis:** normalized time bin (0–1 across the song)
-- **y-axis:** loudness or amplitude band
+- **y-axis:** amplitude bin (physical amplitude / energy level)
 - **z-axis:** frequency bin
+- **Scalar value:** perceived loudness at that (time, amplitude, frequency) location
-- **Hue:** Harmonic vs Percussive Ration (per time region)
+- **Hue:** harmonic vs percussive ratio (per time–frequency region)

+In this formulation, the scalar field encodes how perceived loudness varies across time, amplitude, and frequency.
+Isosurfaces in Song Mode are level sets of perceived loudness; an isovalue selects a specific loudness level, and the extracted surface shows where in the time–amplitude–frequency space the music achieves that perceived loudness.

 ### Isosurface Extraction

-The system implements *at least* these two extraction algorithms
+The system implements *at least* these two extraction algorithms:

 - Marching Cubes
-- Marching Tetrahedrons
+- Dual Contouring

-These generate mesh surfaces representing constant loudness–amplitude relationships.
-Surfaces are shaded with per-vertex normals and adjustable isovalues.
+Both operate on the same scalar field.
+In Song Mode, this field is perceived loudness evaluated over (time, amplitude, frequency); in Trend Mode, it is a loudness density over (amplitude, loudness, decade).
+The algorithms generate meshes representing **constant perceived-loudness surfaces** (isosurfaces).
+An adjustable isovalue selects which loudness level to visualize, and surfaces are shaded with per-vertex normals.

 ### Ray-Marched Volume Rendering

 A full-screen ray marcher samples the 3D texture (from either mode) to produce continuous volumetric visualizations.

 - Implemented initially in a fragment shader
-- Optional compute shader version for improved performance if time allows Transfer functions map scalar values to color and opacity, enabling users to highlight different loudness features.
+- Optional compute shader version for improved performance if time allows

+Transfer functions map scalar values to color and opacity, enabling users to highlight different loudness features.

 ### Unified Rendering + UI

 A single renderer supports both visualization modes and both rendering methods.
 Users can toggle:

 - Trend Mode ↔ Song Mode
 - Isosurface ↔ Volume Rendering
 - Transfer function presets
 - Active isovalue
 - Song/decade selection

 ## Milestones

 ### Week 1 — Data Pipeline + Basic Rendering Setup

 Goal: Build both datasets and get Metal environment ready.

 ### Tasks

 - Gather songs for the decades to represent
 - Extract audio features:
-- Build Song Mode volume (x = time, y = loudness/amplitude, z = frequency
+- Build Song Mode volume (x = time, y = amplitude, z = frequency
 - Build Trend Mode volume (amplitude × loudness histograms per decade)
 - Normalize + smooth both volumes
 - Set up Metal rendering environment (shaders, pipelines, buffers)
 - Load 3D textures into GPU memory

 #### Deliverable

 Both datasets built + Metal renderer initialized with volume textures loaded.

 ---